twilio/voice-quickstart-android/README.md

 # Twilio Voice Quickstart for Android

-> This is a developer preview release of the Programmable Voice 3.X SDK for Android.
-This major version now uses WebRTC and is still under active development.
-APIs are subject to change and we recommend you look at known issues provided in the [changelog](https://www.twilio.com/docs/voice/voip-sdk/android/changelog).
+> This is a beta release of the Programmable Voice 3.X SDK for Android.
+This major version now uses WebRTC.
+APIs are unlikely to change.
+We recommend you look at known issues provided in the changelog.
 To use a generally available version of the Programmable Voice SDKs for Android, please see the master branch based on the 2.X APIs.

 Get started with Voice on Android: